Case study no. 01

 A path from the free email course to the Scriptwriting Playbook, so the on-ramp actually led somewhere.
 A path from Playbook to the Pro community, so buying the course felt like the start of the relationship instead of the end of it.
 A path from a 6-month Pro membership to the 12-month tier, with a plan for when and how the upgrade conversation happened.

-From no bumps to a real roadmap
+From dead ends to a real roadmap

 At the start, George’s checkout was simple.
 You bought the course.
 You got the course.
 That was it.